JKaizenn/Intelligrade/CONTRIBUTING.md

-# Contributing to IntelliGrade
+# Beta Testing IntelliGrade

 Thank you for your interest in IntelliGrade!
-This is a beta release, and your feedback is invaluable.
+This is my senior project at BYU-Idaho, and your feedback as a beta tester is invaluable.

-## Beta Testing
+**Note:** This is an academic project, so I'm not accepting code contributions at this time.
+However, your testing, feedback, and feature suggestions are greatly appreciated!

+## How You Can Help

-As a beta tester, you're helping shape the future of IntelliGrade.
-Here's how you can help:
+As a beta tester, you're helping refine IntelliGrade for its final release.
+Here's how:

 ### Reporting Bugs